 They include UX Design: How to do it Right, How to start a career in UX Design and Designing Pixel-Perfect UI which run throughout November and December.
 If you can’t attend the weekend classes in person, all courses are video recorded.

 Tickets for the courses in London range from £29 (if you’re a student) to £89 (regular price).
 Video recording’s online will cost you £39.

-Lynda.com is an ever-popular website for learning skills across business, software, technology and the creative industries.
-Subscription packages start at £12.95/month, meaning you can dip into different courses without spending more money – and there’s more than enough content to keep you occupied with 58 UX design courses and 2,380 videos.
+Recently acquired by LinkedIn, Lynda.com is an ever-popular website for learning skills across business, software, technology and the creative industries.
+Subscription packages cost £23.99/month with one free month included, and there’s more than enough content to keep you occupied with 58 UX design courses and 2,380 videos.